 Zookeepers feed, clean and monitor zoo animals to ensure their health and comfort remains consistent.
-Potential zookeepers face strong competition for positions and can increase their employment opportunities by graduating with at least a bachelor's degree in biology, animal sciences or zoology.
+Potential zookeepers face strong competition for positions and can increase their employment opportunities by graduating with at least a bachelor's degree in a relevant field and gaining experience working with animals.

 Zookeeper Job Description

 Zookeepers are responsible for the well being of the animals living in zoos.
 The job requires a keeper to routinely complete a number of tasks for the animals, such as bathing, feeding and exercising.